 Treatment with zidovudine has been associated with loss of subcutaneous fat which is most evident in the face, limbs and buttocks.
 Patients receiving Retrovir should be frequently examined and questioned for signs of lipoatrophy.
 When such development is found, treatment with Retrovir should not be continued (see section 4.4).

 Weight and levels of blood lipids and glucose may increase during antiretroviral therapy (see section 4.4)

-In HIV-infected patients with severe immune deficiency at the time of initiation of combination antiretroviral therapy (CART), an inflammatory reaction to asymptomatic or residual opportunistic infections may arise (see section 4.4).
+In HIV-infected patients with severe immune deficiency at the time of initiation of combination antiretroviral therapy (CART), an inflammatory reaction to asymptomatic or residual opportunistic infections may arise.
+Autoimmune disorders (such as Graves' disease and autoimmune hepatitis) have also been reported; however, the reported time to onset is more variable and these events can occur many months after initiation of treatment (see section 4.4).

 Cases of osteonecrosis have been reported, particularly in patients with generally acknowledged risk factors, advanced HIV disease or long-term exposure to combination antiretroviral therapy (CART).
 The frequency of this is unknown (see section 4.4).